solomonj2k12/Web_Store/README.md

 6. Finally there is a post feature, where customer can post reviews on the service, so other users can get idea of how good my services are.

-7. Also to aid in the purpose of the website there is a some sort of about on the home page of the site to aid in teaching new users on how the website works
+7. Also to aid in the purpose of the website there is some sort of about on the home page of the site to aid in teaching new users on how the website works

 8. Its a more of a work in progress but a simple profile page so the user can see what their email is for the site